istio/istio.io/_docs/setup/cluster-extension.md

 Example functions to help with the cluster setup are available in [istio_vm_common.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/istio_vm_common.sh).
 Depending on cluster and environment you may need to adjust them for your cluster and VM.
-The scripts need to be run by a cluster admin, with permissions to kubernetes and the VM.
+The scripts need to be run by a cluster admin, with permissions to Kubernetes and the VM.

 An example script to configure a machine is available in [istio_vm_setup.sh](https://raw.githubusercontent.com/istio/istio/master/install/tools/istio_vm_setup.sh).
-You should customize it to match your normal provisioning toos and DNS requirements.
+You should customize it to match your normal provisioning tools and DNS requirements.

 ### Preparing the K8s cluster